team7mysupermon/mySuperMon_Middleware/README.md

 - Press: *Save & test*, and pray to god it works.
 If green yes, if red no.
 - Access metrics in explore
 - See Grafana tutorials for more

+## Swagger

+Once the middleware is up and running, swagger documentation will be up on the following page: [http://localhost:8999/swagger/index.html#/](http://localhost:8999/swagger/index.html#/)

+### How to use

+When the swagger page is opened the API endpoints can be tested by opening a tab and pressing the “try it out” button.
+Fill out the required information and press execute.